AlexandreBrillant/yupee/README.md

 #### Adding a new child

 The **addChild** method will add a new Yup component to the current one.
 The content is a parameter with an HTML string or a DOM node.
+You may have also an object with the yupid,html,node,selector attributes.
+A CSS selector is a way to used an existing node without adding a new one inside the HTML page.

 ### Produce/Consume custom events